bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 The firmware will upload the Pixhawk and you'll see the following printout and success message.

 <img src="/images/qgc/firmware-3.png" class="img-responsive img-center" />

+## Host Computer Setup

+Just a few small setup items are required on the host computer.
+Please see the details here depending on which tether interface is being used.

+### Install FTDI Drivers (Serial/Fathom-S Tether Interface Only)

+Mac and Linux computers usually have the FTDI drivers installed already.
+For Windows computers, the driver will probably have to be installed.
+[Sparkfun has a great tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/all) on installing the drivers properly.

+Once installed, the Fathom-S Tether Interface will appear as a serial port on the computer.

+### Set Up Internet Sharing (Ethernet/Fathom-X Tether Interface Only)

+In an Ethernet-based setup, the Raspberry Pi defaults to the IP address of 192.168.2.2.
+The **host computer must be set up with an IP address of 192.168.2.1** in order to receive communications and video.
+See instructions below:

+#### Windows

+To be completed

+#### Linux

+To be completed

+#### Mac

+1. Go to Sharing and click "Internet Sharing".
+Choose "Wi-Fi" for the source and your Ethernet port or adapter for the destination.
+2. Go to Network Settings and set IP for Ethernet to Manual and the address to 192.168.2.1.

 ## Connect QGC to Controller